What's in this Brunei currency guide?

 - Once your funds are received by the provider the converted BND amount will be transfered to the recipient account you specify in Brunei.

-Use our Send to BND calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Brunei Dollar deposited into the recipient bank account and less margins and fees kept by the banks!
+Use our Send to Brunei Dollars calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Brunei Dollars deposited into the recipient bank account and less margins and fees kept by the banks!